bschambers/typit/README.md

 The last two parameters can also be set by typing <kbd>M-x typit-set-marker-for-literature-file</kbd> in any text file at a point of your choosing.
-The file will be set and saved for future sessions.
-The starting point is saved and then updated automatically every time that you finish the literature test.
+The file will remain set until you set it to something else but the starting point is updated automatically every time that you reach the end of the literature test, meaning that you can very easily type throught the whole text in sequence if you desire.
+If you reach the end of the text file then Typit will loop back around to the beginning.

+## Preparing Text Files for the Literature Test

+Any text file can be used for the literature test, although you may want to take some things into consideration to ensure the best experience:

+* The file should end with two newlines in a row - this is how paragraph breaks are recongnised so if you don't have two newlines at the end then when wraparound happens the last line and the first line will run together.
+* The file should not contain any characters which are not on a standard computer keyboard.

 ## Contribution